We are now over half way through the academic year, how time flies!

 You will be given homework tasks for English, Maths and Topic - we expect you to produce interesting and creative work of a high standard.
 English and Maths will be given out on alternate Wednesdays, due in the following Monday and you will be given longer topic projects for each half term.
 In preparation for secondary school, we expect you to hand your homework in on time.

-Outdoor PE lessons will be on a Monday and each class will have an indoor PE lessons on alternate Fridays.
+Outdoor PE lessons will be on a Monday and indoor PE lessons on Fridays.
 Please remember the correct kit for these lessons.

-Each class will take it in turns to bake on a Friday, so please bring in some baking money to cover the costs of the ingredients - we all like to sample the treats at the end of the day!
-It's £6 for the whole year, or £2 each term - thank you.
+At Balderton, each class will take it in turns to bake on a Friday, so please bring in some baking money to cover the costs of the ingredients - we all like to sample the treats!
+It’s £2 per term, £6 for the whole year.
+At Fernwood, the children will have opportunities to bake across the year.